Entropic crystallization of Brownian squares through pathways governed by orientational dynamics: Results

 \subsection{Structural Ordering}

 Square platelet particles with marginally rounded corners formed a monolayer in 2D confinement on the flat bottom surface of an inclined rectangular cuvette and crystallized under gravity-induced osmotic compression along the length of the cuvette.
-These platelets lay flat on the bottom surface and can still diffuse freely because of a carefully adjusted roughness controlled depletion attraction \cite{Zhao2007} between the particle face and glass surface.
-However, the in-plane depletion interaction is less than $k_{\text{B}}T$ in strength because of the rougher particle edges and is effectively overcome by thermal fluctuations.
+These platelets lay flat on the bottom surface and can still move freely because of a carefully adjusted roughness controlled depletion attraction \cite{Zhao2007} between the particle face and glass surface.
+However, the in-plane depletion and van der Waals interactions are interaction is less than $k_{\text{B}}T$ in strength because of the rougher particle edges (roughness $\geq$ \SI{50}{nm}) and longer inter-particle separations ($\gtrsim$ \SI{300}{nm}), respectively, and are effectively overcome by thermal fluctuations.
+The hydrodynamic drag on lithographic particles is dominated by the lubrication interaction between the cuvette wall and the particle face nearer to it, resulting in reduced in-plane mobility.
+This slows down the dynamics and consequently the crystallization process, whereas the crystallization pathways remain solely dependent on the free-energy landscape, which, for our system of entropic colloids, depends only on the configurational entropy of the system.
+Furthermore, the interparticle hydrodynamic interaction remains insignificant in influencing the crystallization dynamics and has therefore been neglected (SM).
 Near the bottom end, the dense system of squares equilibrated into two distinctly different symmetry structures, rhombic (RB) and hexagonal (HX), with decreasing osmotic pressure (Fig. \ref{fig:System}).
-Consequently, the particle density, defined by the area fraction ($\Phi$) in 2D, was insignificantly higher in RB ($\Phi_ {\text{RB}}$ = 0.782) than in HX ($\Phi_ {\text{HX}}$ = 0.768) as these two phases were separated by a narrow coexistence (CE) region.
+Consequently, the particle density, defined by the area fraction ($\Phi$) in 2D, was marginally higher in RB ($\Phi_ {\text{RB}}$ = 0.782 $\pm$ 0.001) than in HX ($\Phi_ {\text{HX}}$ = 0.768 $\pm$ 0.001) as these two phases were separated by a narrow coexistence (CE) region.
 Because the configurational dynamics of the particles in this entropic system are very slow, progressing over several weeks, we studied the system at an intermediate time when the crystallization process was underway and both crystalline (C) and non-crystalline (NC) domains, which were yet to crystallize, coexisted.
 Both the translational and orientational dynamics of the squares in the RB and HX were tracked at 15 fps over a time interval of \SI{160}{s}, which was sufficiently large to provide adequate temporal statistics yet short enough to ensure the stationarity of the system during the observation period.